 7. God’s Boundaries in the Bible are Genuinely Concerned for the Well-Being of Another.

 Genesis 4:6-7- “Why are you so angry?”
 The Lord asked Cain.
 “Why do you look so dejected?
 You will be accepted if you do what is right.
 But if you refuse to do what is right, then watch out!
 Sin is crouching at the door, eager to control you.
 But you must subdue it and be its master.”

 Deuteronomy 8:5-6 – Think about it: Just as a parent disciplines a child, the Lord your God disciplines you for your own good.
 So obey the commands of the Lord your God by walking in His ways and fearing Him.

-God does not silently leave us with the unchecked freedom to do whatever we want because God cares too much about our own well-being to do so.
-Just as we don’t allow our 2-year-old child to play with sharp knives. (a boundary!)
-Not because we want to deprive her of fun, but because we don’t want her to get hurt by something she absolutely cannot handle.
+God sets boundaries with us and does not silently leave us with the unchecked freedom to do whatever we want BECAUSE God cares too much about our well-being to do so.
+Just as we don’t allow our 2-year-old child to play with sharp knives (a boundary), not because we want to deprive her of fun, but because we don’t want her to get hurt by something she absolutely cannot handle.

 Proverbs 23:13-14 – Don’t fail to discipline your children.
 The rod of punishment won’t kill them.
 Physical discipline may well save them from death.

 Proverbs 3:11-12 – My child, don’t reject the Lord’s discipline, and don’t be upset when He corrects you.
 For the Lord corrects those He loves, just as a father corrects the child in whom he delights.

 This is probably the area I struggle with the most.
 It doesn’t “feel” loving to say, “If you do x, I will have to separate myself from you for 90 days.”
 It feels mean.